ollihoo/geographicalHierarchyGraph/README.md

 It is also intended to test which queries you can do on this data.

+For legal issues:
+Daten von <a href="http://www.openstreetmap.org/">OpenStreetMap</a> -
+Veröffentlicht unter <a href="http://opendatacommons.org/licenses/odbl/">ODbL</a>

+This application uses interfaces to OSM to parse data.

 ## Installation
 * get Neo4j - version 3.2.0, Community Edition (http://neo4j.com/download/)
 * start it according to installation instructions